samsmithnz/PuzzleSorter/README.md

 # PuzzleSolver
 [![CI/CD](https://github.com/samsmithnz/PuzzleSolver/actions/workflows/workflow.yml/badge.svg)](https://github.com/samsmithnz/PuzzleSolver/actions/workflows/workflow.yml)

+With software, can we solve a jigsaw puzzle?

 Some questions this project is experimenting with solving:

-- Given a collection of puzzle pieces, could we solve the puzzle?
+- Main goal: Given a collection of puzzle pieces, could we solve the puzzle?
-- Given a collection of puzzle pieces, could we sort the pieces by color?
+    - Secondary goal: Given a collection of puzzle pieces, could we analyze and sort the pieces by color?
-- Given a collection of puzzle pieces, could we sort by piece shape?
+    - Secondary goal: Given a collection of puzzle pieces, could we analyze and sort by piece shape?